 The Adams administration issued an emergency solicitation seeking bids for up to 5,000 units in commercial hotels and other facilities that have to be able to provide services on a 24-hour notice.

-"We're hoping that they come to us with locations, with viable locations," New York City Social Services Commissioner Gary Jenkins said in an exclusive interview with CBS2's political reporter Marcia Kramer.
+"We're hoping that they come to us with locations, with viable locations," New York City Social Services Commissioner Gary Jenkins said inwith CBS2's political reporter Marcia Kramer.

 Jenkins said the Adams administration is also committed to helping the migrants with job training.